|Medical Student Elective 93ZL710||Dr. Schneider|

 PubMed: Access to Index Medicus, a bibliography of journal articles, including many on the History of Medicine, maintained by the NLM.
 A good source of articles since 1964, but not all inclusive.
 Click here to try the on-line version of Index Catalog of medical articles published before 1964 and as early as the late 19th century.

 Journals on-line: for journals available through University Library click here; for the Medical Library click here.
 Both require your IUPUI userid and password.
+Best databases for historical articles are JSTOR and Project MUSE.

 National Library of Medicine: the on-line catalog of the most comprehensive medical library in the world and best database of medical books.